hskenagy/hannahskenagy.com/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle:

 profile:
   align: right
   image: prof_pic.jpg
   address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>NSF Postdoctoral Fellow</p>
+    <p>Dept. of Civil & Env.
+Engineering, MIT</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Hannah S. Kenagy is an NSF Postdoctoral Research Fellow studying atmospheric chemistry at MIT with [Prof. Jesse Kroll](http://krollgroup.mit.edu/){:target="_blank"}{:rel="noopener noreferrer"} and [Prof. Colette Heald](https://www.healdgroupmit.com/){:target="_blank"}{:rel="noopener noreferrer"}.
+Previously, Hannah received her BS in Chemistry from the University of Chicago in 2016 and received a PhD in Chemistry with [Prof. Ron Cohen](https://cohen.cchem.berkeley.edu/){:target="_blank"}{:rel="noopener noreferrer"} from UC Berkeley in 2021.
+Hannah's work uses both measurements and modeling tools to better understand atmospheric oxidation pathways and their impacts on atmospheric particulate matter.

+During her PhD, Hannah used airborne field observations and computational modeling techniques to study the chemistry of nitrogen oxides in urban environments, with a particular focus on nighttime and condensed phase chemistry.
+Click [here]({{ site.url }}/assets/pdf/dissertation.pdf) to read Hannah's PhD dissertation.